 Free Quilt Block Pattern

-The interest in this block is building it.
+Part of the interest in this block is in building it.
 You start with individual patches, then combine a few patches to make a unit and then finally use those units to create the block.
 I also thought it was a fun block to make as it uses six different fabrics.